turbopape/milestones/README.md

 ```

 Milestones tries to detect any circular dependencies, that is, tasks
-that depend on themselves or on tasks that end up depending on
+that depend on themselves or tasks that end up depending on
 themselves; actually, the tasks definition must be a directed non
 cyclical graph.